 Step 4: Baste the Ribeye Steak with Butter

-Step 5: Let the Ribeye Steak Rest
+Step 5: Let the Pan-Seared Ribeye Steak Rest

 How long does it take to cook ribeye steak on the stove?